elsampsa/valkka-core/README.md

   - Arbitrary geometry transformations : think of fisheye spheres, etc.
   - And much more .. !
 - Two-level API.
 Level 1 is simply swig-wrapped cpp.
 Level 2 is higher level and makes development even easier.

-See also the list of (latest) features below.

-## For the impatient
-- You need to install two pre-built packages from [here](https://www.dropbox.com/sh/cx3uutbavp2cqpa/AAC_uDh-plu0Oo50r_klYPEXa?dl=0)
-- Install the debian (.deb) package with:

-      sudo dpkg -i package_name
-      sudo apt-get -f install

-- Install python3 binary package (.whl) with:

-      pip3 install --upgrade package_name

-- Download python3 examples from "valkka-examples" [repository](https://github.com/elsampsa/valkka-examples).
-- Benchmarking and testing Valkka is done with the api level 2 programs at the "valkka-examples" repository (see that repo for more instructions).
-- See Valkka cpp [documentation](https://elsampsa.github.io/valkka-core/).
+- For an overview of technical details, see [docu](https://elsampsa.github.io/valkka-core/).
 If you are just using the python3 API, you should read at least the "Library Architecture" section.

 ## Features

-### Current stable version is 0.3.0
+### Current stable version is 0.3.5
+0.3.5 Version : "10 x 1080p cameras running for a week"
+- Stable!
+GPU direct memory access needed rubbing in the right way
+- Lots of fixes ..
+- Reading / writing from/to matroska container

+### Older versions

 0.3.0 Version name : "It was all about the vblank"
 - Several full-HD cameras now streaming OK
 - Interoperability with python multiprocesses (and from there, with OpenCV)
 - For benchmarking, testing and demos see the "valkka-examples" repository

-### Older versions

 0.2.1 Version
 - License change (to APGL)